ybnd/shapeflow/docs/troubleshooting.md

 > The script exits immediately and complains that it can’t import something

-* `shapeflow` uses virtual environments, which means that only the entrypoints `app.py` and `server.py` can be executed by running e.g. `python app.py` or double-clicking the script in Windows explorer.

-* If your installation went correctly, the virtual environment should be in the `.venv/` directory.
+* Most often this is due to a problem with the virtual environment.
+If your installation went correctly, it should be in the `.venv/` directory.
 You can check whether it works properly by running

   ```
   > cd .venv/Scripts